imsweb/layout/README.md

 Note that it is not necessary to register a layout for using it but the auto-discovery feature will work only with registered layouts.

+## About SEER

+This library was developed through the [SEER](http://seer.cancer.gov/) program.

+The Surveillance, Epidemiology and End Results program is a premier source for cancer statistics in the United States.
+The SEER program collects information on incidence, prevalence and survival from specific geographic areas representing a large portion of the US population and reports on all these data plus cancer mortality data for the entire country.